Menu

 • Activity Length: 2-3 hours, 3-4 miles

-On our drive north, we stop for a fresh lunch at an organic farm stand and enjoy a short, behind-the-scenes tour of the farm before continuing on our drive.
+We stop for a fresh lunch at an organic farm stand and enjoy a short, behind-the-scenes tour of the farm before continuing on our drive.

-Next, it's on to Stowe, a village that began as an early 19th-century farming and mill community and gradually evolved into a year-round recreation and vacation destination that attracts visitors from around the world.
-Our afternoon is on your own to explore the well-preserved and thriving village that retains the look of its historic role as a market town.
+In the late afternoon, you will be free to explore the well-preserved and thriving village independently.
 A visit to historic buildings, such as the Akeley Memorial Building, Vermont Ski and Snowboard Museum, Helen Day Arts Center, and the Stowe History Museum, located in the Stowe Historical Society's one room schoolhouse, provide enriching experiences.
 You may also choose to enjoy a leisurely walk along Stowe's well-known recreation path, or explore the many unique shops for local crafts, artwork, souvenirs, and Vermont maple syrup.

 Dinner tonight is in the cozy dining room of our historic inn.